 The Victoria and Alfred waterfront is a popular place to chill in Cape Town with plenty of boutique outlets, shopping mall, helicopter rides, boat trips, restaurants and breweries to boast off.
 You can enjoy a seal watching harbor tour or if you are brave enough, dive with the sharks.
 With non stop live entertainment , cape wheel and train rides for kids – there are many options at V & A.

 Entry fee and timings – It is free to enter V & A but Cape wheel is 100 R (Approx $7).

-Tip – Its an excellent place to enjoy a meal at one of the many restaurants by the bay.
+Tips – Its an excellent place to enjoy a meal at one of the many restaurants by the bay.
 So visit during lunch/dinner hours and enjoy some gastronomical delights.
 If you’re planning a trip to Cape Town visit African Safari Home for a list of excellent hotels in and around the Victoria & Alfred Waterfront and greater Cape area.

 Located 15 kms south of Cape, Chapman’s peak offers sensational coastal views along winding roads.
 Although, I really liked several routes in Cape as I rented a car for self-drive (best decision ever), this was one of the most breathtaking.
 With several spots along the short 20 minute route to stop and soak in the view, Chapman’s is surely a must-experience in Cape.
 I went during a thunderstorm and I could see dark clouds and choppy waters hitting the cliffs – it was quite daunting and surreal.
 For me, as a thrill seeker, it was quite a rush but it is definitely not advisable for safety reasons.